swisscom/dop_common/doc/plan_format_v0.0.1.md

     The default is to provision a fully independent clone.

+    __IMPORTANT__: Do not use this property for other cloud provider types than OVirt/RHEVm.

  6. __*interfaces*__ - network interface hash cards specification.
 Each NIC is hashed by its name (for instance, *eth0*, *eth1*, etc).